mzur/webdev/README.md

 All instructions are written to be performed on a Linux command line (e.g. Ubuntu).
 They should also work fine on a Mac.
 If you use Windows, you could try to use the [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).

-The practical lessons require PHP >=8.2 as well as the Composer and NPM package managers installed on your system.
+The practical lessons require PHP >=8.1 as well as the Composer and NPM package managers installed on your system.
 To install them on Ubuntu 22.04, run:

 ```
 sudo apt update
-sudo apt install php-cli php-sqlite3 composer npm
+sudo apt install --no-install-recommends php-cli php-xml php-mbstring php-curl php-sqlite3 composer npm unzip
 ```

 ## Lessons